$f$ and $p$ mode oscillation of proto-neutron stars with systematic variation of the nucleon effective mass: Formalism

 There are several recent works that investigate the effect of uncertainties in the nuclear matter EoS to the explosion of supernova and bulk properties of the PNS \cite{Yasin:2018ckc, Li:2024tpr, Barman:2024zuo}.
 One converging conclusion is that the effective mass of the nucleon in nuclear medium plays a crucial role in the finite temperature phenomenology.

 In a recent work by the authors \cite{Togashi:2025mit}, the role of the effective mass has been thoroughly explored by considering various thermodynamic functions of homogeneous nuclear matter at non-zero temperatures.
 Adopting the KIDS density functional \cite{Papakonstantinou:2016zpe, Gil:2018yah}, unlike the conventional models, we can decouple the bulk nuclear properties and nuclear matter EoS from the effective mass, and reproduce the experimental data accurately independent of the effective mass.
 It is also possible to control the isoscalar and isovector effective masses separately, so we can have the value of isoscalar effective mass unaffected by the isovector effective mass.
 In \cite{Togashi:2025mit}, we considered 10 different combinations of $(\mu^*_S, \mu^*_V)$ where $\mu^*_S$ and $\mu^*_V$ represent the ratio of isoscalar and isovector effective masses to the nucleon mass in free space, respectively.
-In terms of the Skyrme force parameters, definitions are given by
+In the non-relativistic formalism, given a momentum-dependent single-particle potential $U(\rho, \delta, k)$ where $\rho$ is the matter density and $\delta = (\rho_n-\rho_p)/\rho$, effective mass of the nucleon is defined by